Introduction

 The information dilemma

 Beyond the basic information asymmetry obstacles, extensively stemmed – but not yet sufficiently – in recent years, there are some exquisite mechanisms – still hardly verifiable – that could generate distortions in the information flows, mostly towards weaker parties.
 Here, corporate governance still fails.
-Cognitive bias are frequently exploited in order to bypass best practices (Camilleri et al., 2019).
+Cognitive biases are frequently exploited in order to bypass best practices (Camilleri et al., 2019).
 The way information is provided to shareholders, the way of developing some KPIs, the emphasis of some data rather than others.
 It is not by chance that cherry picking, Framing effect, apophenia or base rate fallacy are catching on companies.
 The information scarcity era is gone: today’s accountability issues derive from too much information available (and not those poor of yesteryear).

-Furthermore, consider, the cost allocation criteria: this could encourage some choices at the expense of others, but above all, it could make stakeholders perceive different economic-financial results (e.g. about inventory valuation).
+Furthermore, consider the cost allocation criteria: this could encourage some choices at the expense of others, but above all, it could make stakeholders perceive different economic-financial results (e.g. about inventory valuation).

 Boundaries are fuzzy, today it is hard to identify, at first blush, behaviors like adverse selection (ex-ante behavior) or moral hazard (ex-post behavior), and so will until long term benefits of corporate governance will be shared across all company levels, by each stakeholder.
 This can be a starting way to improve corporate governance.